Medically reviewed by Drugs.com. Last updated on Nov 5, 2023.

 Your healthcare provider will ask about your symptoms and any health problems you have.
 Tell your healthcare provider if you have any family members who have DI.
 Also tell him what medicines you take, and how long you have been taking them.
 You may also need any of the following:

 - A water deprivation test is done to decide if you have DI and to find the cause.
-The test may also tell caregivers if you have CDI or NDI.
+The test may also tell healthcare providers if you have CDI or NDI.
 You will be asked not to drink any liquids.
 Then you will need to give a urine sample so that it can be tested.
 Your weight will also be checked every hour.
 You may need blood tests to measure your ADH levels every 2 hours.
 You may be given a shot of ADH or another medicine that acts like ADH.
-Caregivers will take another blood and urine sample about 1 hour after you get the medicine.
+Healthcare providers will take another blood and urine sample about 1 hour after you get the medicine.

 How is diabetes insipidus treated?